Medical Aid System

 Medical Aid Supporters on Wheels

-Pairs of nurses and emergency medical technicians will bike along the course carrying AEDs.
+Pairs of emergency medical technicians will bike along the course carrying AEDs.
 If there is an emergency, they will rush to the site to perform cardiopulmonary resuscitation and first aid.

 Medical Aid Supporters on Standby